 Filevine also enables safe and secure communication in alignment with the ACC's guidance on "Model Information Protection and Security Controls for Outside Counsel Processing Company confidential Information".

 Filevine is continuously improving its security posture so we can meet rigorous compliance requirements in the future.

 Filevine is looking to broaden its authorized list of state and county customers leveraging the Filevine CJIS platform in an effort to qualify to be an authorized vendor in the StateRAMP Marketplace.
 More details about StateRAMP can be found at the link below.

 ISO/IEC 27001 compliance efforts:

-Filevine in on the path towards implementing ISO/IEC 27001.
+Filevine has completed our first ISO/IEC 27001 audit and we will soon have the formal certification.
 The ISO 27001 standard is widely known, providing requirements for a robust information security management system (ISMS).
 Filevine is using our own platform as our ISMS and it is an effective platform for managing our written information security program (WISP).

 Third-Party Vendor Risk Management (3PVRM)

 Filevine performs third-party vendor risk assessments whenever Filevine contracts with a third party.
 This process includes input from business stakeholders from the Legal, Finance, and Information Security teams.
 Vendor and supplier risk is managed with a best-in-class third-party risk management platform as well as using industry-standard security questionnaires, audit report reviews, and in-depth technical interviews.